jeisosilva/jeisosilva.github.io/_posts/2020-10-29-en-sobre-mim.md

 ### <span style="color:#36648B">Hello!</span>
 <p>How you doing ?
 I'm very happy to see you here,
 you probably accessed this post because you want to know a little more about this person.
 So here we go.</p>
-<p>My names is Jeiso Pedreira da Silva, I was born in são paulo (Brazil) and lived here my whole life.
+<p>My names is Jason Pedreira da Silva, I was born in são paulo (Brazil) and lived here my whole life.
 I started my jorney in information tecnology in 2016 with a degree in Computer Science, after deciding to quit the job I had been working at for 4 years and to venture into uncharted seas.</p>

 <p>In mid-2017 when I was already in my internship program, in a conversation about new market trends with my manager, he introduced me to a course called Data Analysis with Python, in which there was an introduction to Data Science with Python: it was passion at first sight.</p>